History Nuggets are posted each Monday.

 Fairbanks Pioneers were key in forming Pioneer Memorial Park, moving the Riverboat Nenana to the Park, and saving many historic cabins of early Fairbanks from decay.
 One of the cabins, the Kitty Hensley House, was renovated and furnished by the Pioneers to be used as a living museum and shop.

-Pioneers built the Pioneer Hal, housing the Pio
+Pioneers built the Pioneer Hall, housing the Pi

 Fairbanks Pioneers were key in forming Pioneer Memorial Park, moving the Riverboat Nenana to the Park, and saving many historic cabins of early Fairbanks from decay.
 One of the cabins, the Kitty Hensley House, was renovated and furnished by the Pioneers to be used as a living museum and shop.